xbdirisxk/xbdirisxk/README.md

   <b>Hi👋 my name is Abdirisak</b>
 </h1>

 I'm a Full Stack Developer who loves to work with JS/TS technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
+I'm always on the hunt for new tech to solve real-life problems and make user experiences rock.
+Let's create something awesome together!
 <br>

 ## most used technology